Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Introduction

-In section~\ref{sec:eom}, the timelike geodesic equations that describe particle orbits in the equatorial hyperplane of the Schwarzschild black hole spacetime are briefly reviewed.
-These equations are formulated as a first-order dynamical system, which will be useful for deriving the locally conserved quantities (integrals of motion).
+In section~\ref{sec:eom}, the timelike equatorial geodesic equations are briefly reviewed as a first-order dynamical system, which will provide a useful framework for deriving intrinsic conserved quantities without the use of initial conditions.
+The notion of an integral of motion and local versus global conservation is also reviewed.

-In section~\ref{sec:firstintegrals}, the complete set of five locally conserved quantities for orbits parameterized by proper time is derived.
-The method uses the explicit separability of the geodesic equations, combined with a geometrical argument for setting the zero-point values of the quantities by adapting recent work \cite{AncMeaPas} on integrals of motion in general central force dynamics.
+In section~\ref{sec:firstintegrals}, the conserved $\phi$, $t$, $\tau$-quantities are derived starting from the well-known separability \cite{MisThoWhe,Cha} of the geodesic equations of motion, by adapting recent work \cite{AncMeaPas} on LRL-type integrals of motion in general central force dynamics, which uses turning points and centripetal points of the spatial dynamics.
+Altogether, the resulting five conserved quantities provide a complete set of integrals of motion for $(t(\tau),r(\tau),\phi(\tau))$, and discussion is given of how they differ from the first integrals seen in standard treatments.

-In section~\ref{sec:evaluate}, the $\phi,t,\tau$-quantities are expressed in explicit form in terms of elementary and elliptic functions for all of the different types of non-circular orbits in Schwarzschild spacetime.

-In section~\ref{sec:properties}, the global properties of the $\phi,t,\tau$-quantities are discussed.
-The $\phi$-quantity is shown to be multi-valued on orbits that precess, whereas the temporal quantities are shown to be multi-valued on orbits that possess more than one turning point.
+In section~\ref{sec:properties}, the global properties of the $\phi$, $t$, $\tau$-quantities as analogues of the (post-) Newtonian LRL vector are discussed.
+The $\phi$-quantity is shown to be multi-valued on orbits that precess, whereas the $t$, $\tau$-quantities are shown to be multi-valued on orbits that possess more than one turning point.

-In section~\ref{sec:symms}, the underlying hidden dynamical symmetries of the geodesic Lagrangian are obtained.
-These symmetries together with the Killing vector symmetries associated with energy and angular momentum are shown to form a six-dimensional symmetry group with a semi-direct product structure.
+In section~\ref{sec:LRLvector}, the generalized LRL vector at spatial infinity is constructed and its properties are discussed.